Traditional Thanksgiving Dinner Recipes for Your Charcoal Grill

 Did you know you can grill salad?
 It’s true— and it tastes way better than regular salad.
 Not all lettuce can be grilled, but grilled romaine is the only way you can force me to eat my greens.
 You still get the crunch from the lettuce, but there’s also a tenderness and smoky flavor that’s the perfect addition to any salad, especially an autumnal one.

-After you’ve cooked the romaine, throw in the rest of your salad favorites.
-The romaine will add a smoky zest that goes especially well with bacon, parmesan cheese, croutons, garlic, and onions.
+We’ve found the smoky zest goes especially well with bacon, parmesan cheese, croutons, garlic, and onions.
 See some scrumptious Thanksgiving salads here.

 Main Dish: Grilled Turkey

-Martha Stewart likes to roast an entire turkey on the charcoal grill to prepare her table, so you can try it her way.
-We’re also obsessed with this Weber recipe of brined and barbequed turkey with pan gravy.
+If you want to experiment, we’re also obsessed with this Weber recipe of brined and barbequed turkey with pan gravy.
 It calls for a flavorful brine for the full turkey, and then you use that brine’s broth for the gravy for an irresistibly flavorful combo.

 Grilled Turkey Breast

-We almost always go for grilled turkey breast recipes for the holidays.
+Grilled turkey breast are a great option for the holidays.
 You never worry about wasting food or having a fridge full of turkey leftovers, especially if you have a smaller Thanksgiving party.
 Plus, turkey breasts are way easier and faster to cook.
-Cooking a grilled turkey breast over a charcoal grill is the best way to get a smoky skin with a tender middle.

 This citrus turkey breast is one of our favorites because it has both a refreshing and deep flavor that blends beautifully with other Thanksgiving sides, like cranberry sauce and cider-glazed veggies.
 (This recipe calls for wood chips for an added flavor, but you can leave that part out if you don’t have access to any.)